Prag8855/aab/frontend/content/guides/driving-licence.md

 When you find a school, you can start theory classes.
 You don't need anything else to start.

-If you already have a car licence, and you are getting a motorcycle, you can skip some of the theory classes.[^24]
+There are 18 hours of theory classes.[^26] If you already have a car licence, and you are getting a motorcycle, you can skip some of the theory classes.[^24]

 When you finish the theory classes, your driving school will give you a certificate (*Ausbildungsbescheinigung der Fahrschule*).[^8] With this certificate, you can [take the theory exam](#theory-exam).